gaesa/mpv-hold-accelerate/README.md

 ### Why do I see freeze frames when I reduce the speed of video playback?

-The phenomenon you’re observing is largely due to the way video playback works and the limitations of frame rates.
-When you slow down a video, the frames are stretched over a longer period of time.
+The phenomenon of “freeze frames” during video playback is primarily due to the way videos are played back and the limitations of frame rates.
+When a video is slowed down, the frames are stretched over a longer period of time.
 If there aren’t enough frames to fill these gaps, some frames may be displayed for longer than intended, resulting in “freeze frames”.

+The visibility of this issue tends to increase with the magnitude of speed changes.
+Therefore, reducing `fastSpeed` to a smaller value can help alleviate this issue.
+This is the reason why `2.5` or `3` were not chosen as the default value for `fastSpeed`.
+It’s also worth noting that higher speeds are more likely to cause `Audio/Video desynchronisation`.

-Although the current program uses a method of step-by-step adjustment of the video playback speed to mitigate this issue, the effect can still be very noticeable, especially if you have enabled the `interpolation` in `~/.config/mpv/mpv.conf`.
-To reduce the visibility of these freeze frames, you can comment out the `interpolation` line in the mpv configuration file.
-This will disable interpolation and may provide a smoother viewing experience when changing the playback speed to a slower rate.
+Despite these challenges, the current program uses a step-by-step adjustment method for video playback speed to mitigate this issue.
+However, the “freeze frames” effect can still be quite noticeable when the `interpolation` is enabled in `~/.config/mpv/mpv.conf`.
+To reduce the visibility of these freeze frames, consider commenting out the `interpolation` line in the mpv configuration file.
+Doing so disables interpolation and may lead to a smoother viewing experience when the playback speed is reduced.

 ## Motivation